Projective, Sparse, and Learnable Latent Position Network Models: Proofs of Results and Supporting Lemmas

 \subsubsection{Proof of Lemma~\ref{consistentprob}}

 Much of the argument provided here can be viewed specialization of the results established in \citet[Theorem 6]{Davenport-et-al-1-bit}.
-For clarity, we have opted to include the entirety of the argument here because we make some non-standard choices for some of the components.
-The notation for our proofs is simplified by working with the following standardized version of the likelihood
+For clarity, we include the entirety of the argument, illustrating our non-standard choices for many of the components, as well as some small differences such as using a restricted maximum likelihood estimator.